dave9123/GreenSpool/JOURNAL.md

 Repository link: [https://github.com/dave9123/GreenSpool](https://github.com/dave9123/GreenSpool)

-Time spent so far: 2 hours
+Time spent so far: 4 hours

+## Important Notes

+- PET should not be reused for food applications after printing, as small imperfections may harbor bacteria.
+- For industrial re-use, PET undergoes chemical recycling or re-extrusion at high temperatures that fully sanitize and reshape it.
 ## Goals

 <li>A plastic hopper and melter to turn plastic waste usable.</li>